 3. Christian Brothers University

 Christian Brothers University also has one of the best nursing schools in Tennessee.
 Nurses who already have their RN degree or diploma can complete their bachelor’s in a hybrid program that requires both online coursework and in-person classes.
 Graduates go on to further their practice and advance in their careers.
-Some go onto get their master’s degrees.
+Some go on to get their master’s degrees.

 Christian Brothers is a Catholic University in Memphis, Tennessee.
 This well-respected small institution has 1,400 undergraduate students and accepts just half of those who apply.
-Students who wish to attend Christian Brothers University should budget enough time to submit their best work on their application due to the competitive admissions process.
+Students who wish to attend Christian Brothers University should budget enough time to submit the best work on their application due to the competitive admissions process.
 In a recent survey, 86% of students thought their teachers put a lot of effort into classes.

 Highlight: Approximately 77% of students felt that they could get the classes they wanted and 74% of students found their workload easy to handle.